jamesrwilliams/personal-site/src/posts/2021/building-a-custom-readme-badge-image-api.md

 ## Deploying to Heroku

 It had been a while since I had used [Heroku Dynos](https://www.heroku.com/dynos), but it is my go-to service for Netlify esk app deployments.
 This was the first time deploying a new python application into the wild.
-One of my main stumbling blocks with this wsa not realising I needed a web server to power flask.
-For python apps you need to use [gunicorn](https://gunicorn.org/) server to get all the parts to click.
+One of my main stumbling blocks with this wsa not realising I needed a web server to power Flask.
+For python apps you can use [gunicorn](https://gunicorn.org/) server to get all the parts to click.
 Inside your [`Procfile`](https://devcenter.heroku.com/articles/procfile) (the Heroku config file) you specify the commands that each Heroku process runs each time the dyno starts.
 So ours looks like this for a web server to run our Flask app:

 ```
 web: gunicorn app:app
 ```

-The above is telling the `web` process to run the `gunicorn app:app` which, in turn, is the startup command for gunicorn with the app:app which corresponds to: `$(MODULE_NAME):$(VARIABLE_NAME)`.
-This is all hooked up in Heroku to GitHub it'll automatically deploy the latest commits on my `main` branch.
+The above is telling the Heroku `web` process to run the `gunicorn app:app` which, in turn, is the startup command for gunicorn with the app:app which corresponds to: `$(MODULE_NAME):$(VARIABLE_NAME)`.
+This is all hooked up in Heroku via GitHub, so it will automatically deploy the latest commits on my `main` branch.
 You can also use the Heroku git repositories for deployments where you push directly to their servers but having two origins never sat right with me.

 [^1]: The `Pipfile` and `Pipfile.lock` that Pipenv uses are designed to replace requirements.txt.